Andre Hakizimana Organic

 It is very rare to be able to get a coffee that is traceable back to a single farm in Rwanda, so we feel extremely fortunate to be able to share this special microlot from producers Andre Hakizimana and Anathal Mukagwiza.

 Most of the coffees we source from Rwanda are traceable back to a washing station, or sometimes a farmer group.
-Washing stations in Rwanda receive cherry from hundreds (and sometimes thousands) of farmers who own very small plots of land – on average less than a quarter hectare, with just 300-600 coffee trees.
+Typically, washing stations in Rwanda receive cherry from hundreds (and sometimes thousands) of farmers who own very small plots of land – on average less than a quarter hectare, with just 300-600 coffee trees.
 Separation of such tiny lots is expensive and impractical, so the large majority of coffees are processed as a mixed lot from multiple producers.
 Typically, lots are separated as day lots (ie. cherries that were all picked on the same day) rather than by a single farm or producer group.

 Single farm microlots like this one are extremely difficult to access.
 In this case, it is made possible due to the size of Andre and Anathal’s farm, which totals 1.2 hectare.
 Andre is also a member of the Dukunde Kawa Cooperative, which operates its own dry mill, allowing them to process smaller lots individually, whilst minimising cost and maintaining excellent quality standards.

 Before the establishment of cooperatives and centralised washing stations, coffee production was extremely arduous for Rwandan coffee farmers.
 Processing was labour-intensive and lengthy, with very little equipment, training or resources available to rural farming communities.
-Typically, coffee cherries were depulped by hand using stones and parchment was dried at farm level, before being sold to a middleman or ‘broker’ who would then on sell the coffee to traders or exporters based in Kigali.
+Coffee cherries were depulped by hand using stones and parchment was dried at farm level, before being sold to a middleman or ‘broker’ who would then on sell the coffee to traders or exporters based in Kigali.
 Not only did this result in a long and challenging harvest season for individual farmers, it also denied them any leverage for negotiating prices to achieve a fair and reliable income.

 ABOUT MBILIMA WASHING STATION